The Folders Tab

 Open the Files app, navigate to iCloud Drive, and create a new folder inside the Unmuck directory.
 It appears automatically in the app.
 Custom folders work just like built-in ones — you can move photos into them and browse their contents.

 How do photos get here?
-Every photo captured on the SNAP tab auto-files to its intent's default folder.
+Every photo captured on the Capture tab auto-files to its intent's default folder.
 You can also import from your Camera Roll using the Clean Up tab.

 Ready to Get Organized?